Skip to content

 OS maps: OS Landranger 71, OS Landranger 77

-Mobile signal: Good signal on summit; EE and Vodafone reliable with views to southern uplands.
+Mobile signal: Good signal throughout; EE and Vodafone reliable with views to southern uplands.

 Current conditions